 Pre-Requisites for ADCM Installation¶

-ADCM required installed Docker package on your system.
-Currently ADCM Docker image tested in CentOS/RHEL 7 OS.
+ADCM requires installed Docker package on your system.
+Currently ADCM Docker image tested on CentOS/RHEL 7 OS.

-To install Docker, you need a maintained version of CentOS 7, .
-Archived versions aren’t supported or tested.
+To install Docker, you need a maintained version of CentOS 7 or Alt 8 SP.
+Archived versions are not supported or tested.

 The centos-extras repository must be enabled.
 This repository is enabled by default, but if you have disabled it, you need to re-enable it.